A Multifaceted Analysis of Social Biases in Large Language Models: Results

 \subsection{Gender Bias}

 To probe whether the LLMs show inclinations towards a specific gender, we select the \textit{Social Values, Attitudes \& Stereotype} section and \textit{Ethical Values And Norms} section of the World Values Survey (WVS)~\cite{wvs2022}\footnote{The sections are selected based on whether there is perceivable relative difference between the answers of men and women (detailed in Section~\ref{sect:method_gender}). }, and prompt the LLMs to answer the survey questions without assigning them gender.
-From the LLMs' outputs, we examine whether they align more with men or women.
-This is done by comparing the absolute difference between the LLM's answer to the average men's and women's answers provided by the WVS dataset.
+From the LLM outputs, we assess whether responses align more closely with male or female human response patterns.
+For each question, we compute a log-likelihood ratio (LLR) by comparing the probability of the LLM’s selected answer under the empirical response distributions of men and women in the WVS dataset.

+Across all evaluated language models, we observe a consistent but weak negative LLR, indicating that model outputs are, on average, slightly more consistent with women's than men's response distributions.
+However, the magnitude of this effect is small across LLMs (mean LLRs ranging from $-0.014$ to $-0.047$).
+The Wilcoxon signed-rank test results, shown in Table~\ref{tab:wvs_wilcoxon}, show that only GPT exhibits a significant deviation from zero ($p = 0.003$), while other LLMs do not reach significance thresholds.
+In particular, Qwen demonstrate the least directional bias with mean LLR of $-0.014$ and $p=0.302$.
+Overall, these results suggest that the LLMs are mostly gender neutral in their responses, though weak gender alignment patterns towards women can be observed.

+For our visualization analysis, we considered an answer to align with men when LLR is positive, women when negative, or neither when the absolute value of LLR is smaller than a set threshold.
 Fig.~\ref{fig:wvs}(a)-(d) illustrate the alignment of the studied LLMs' answers.
-It can be seen that the inherent values of all four LLMs skew more towards women's and significantly away from men's.
-GPT in particular aligns the most with women and the least with men, with $\Delta = 36.77\%$ difference in answer agreement between women's and men's (Fig.~\ref{fig:wvs}(d)).
+It can be seen that the inherent values of all four LLMs tend to skew away from men's.
+GPT in particular aligns the most with women and the least with men, with $\Delta = 27.94\%$ difference in answer agreement between women's and men's (Fig.~\ref{fig:wvs}(d)).